Breastfeeding and Breast Surgery

 If breastfeeding is of utmost importance to you, we do not recommend Nipple (Periareolar) incision.
-In order to minimise complications with breastfeeding you should opt for armpit incision or under the breast crease incision (most common).
+In order to minimise complications with breastfeeding, you should opt for an armpit incision or under the breast crease incision (most common).
 Be sure to discuss this with your surgeon fully so that they can adjust their surgical technique to minimise any risks that may affect your ability to breastfeed.

 Breast Reduction and Breast Lift Surgery

 A Breast Lift procedure raises and firms sagging breasts by removing excess skin and tissue, and tightening the surrounding tissue – before implants are inserted to restore firmness and overall size and shape.
 It is a possibility for women who have had a Breast Lift or in combination with Augmentation to breastfeed after pregnancy, depending on the lift technique used.
-However, the chances are minimal as milk ducts will be severed from a breast lift due to the the type of incisions, amount of tissue dissection, relocation of the nipple/areola, which involve working closely to around the milk ducts in the nipple and formation of scar tissue after surgery.
+However, the chances are minimal as milk ducts will be severed from a breast lift due to the type of incisions, amount of tissue dissection, relocation of the nipple/areola, which involve working closely to around the milk ducts in the nipple and formation of scar tissue after surgery.

 Breast Surgery AFTER breastfeeding